Adedotun-Adepoju/e-commerce-site/README.md

 # README

 This is a Ruby on Rails 6 app intended to work as a vice powered e-commerce site.
 It is built on top of the google natural language API.
 It allows users to search for products with voice.
-Follow the following steps to set up locally and if yiu want to try a live demo, you can try it out here.
+Follow the following steps to set up locally and if you want to try a live demo, you can try it out here.

 ### Tools
 - Framework: Ruby on  Rails 6